Neuffexx/DisplayKeys-IS/README.md

 - Download / Setup Instructions
 	- Download the DisplayKeys-IS_vX.X.X file, from the latest of the [Release](https://github.com/Neuffexx/DisplayKeys-IS/releases) page
 	- Run
-		> You may get a warning when first launching it, this is a False Positive, just click 'Run Anyway'.
+		> You may get a warning when first launching it, just click 'Run Anyway'.

   		> _If you feel uncomfortable to download the .exe your free to go over the single code file that is the Application to ensure its safe (ProjectFiles/DisplayKeys-IS.py).
   		  Or the action that builds & publishes it (.github/workflows/release.yml)_
 - Usage Instructions / Or watch the [Usage Demonstration Video](https://youtu.be/D6juk_5pe5Q)
-	- Select an Image to split, either by entering the path into the text box or selecing it via the 'Browse' button.
+	- Select an Image to split, by selecing it via the 'Browse' button.
-	- Select the Save Location, again, either by entering the path or selecting it. (defualt save location if none is entered: _Desktop_)
+	- Select the Save Location, again, by selecting it. (defualt save location if none is entered: _Desktop_)
 	- (Optionally) Set Image Splitting Parameters
-		- Defaults: Will Split the image in a 2x6 grid, using Spacing horizontally and vertically by 40pixels.
+		- `Defaults:` Will Split the image in a 2x6 grid, using Spacing of **_40 (pixels)_**.
-		- User Defined: Will let you manually enter the amount of Rows/Columns, and both Horizontal and Vertical Spacing.
+		- `User Defined:` Will let you manually enter the amount of Rows/Columns, and the Spacing between Image-Cells.
-	- (Optionally) Click the 'Update Preview' button to the right to see a preview representation of what is will be split/cut.
+	- (Optionally) Click the '`Update Preview`' button to the right to see a preview representation of what is will be split/cut.
- 	- Click the 'Split Image' button.
+ 	- Click the '`Split Image`' button.
-	- In the Base Camp software, when assigning images to your DisplayKeys, find wanted images in your provided Save Location.
+  		- Settings will use defaults for any input not given.
+	- Just assign them in your DisplayPad Provider's software.
+	  And your done :D

 ## Whats Next?
-Well I plan to add/improve on the following
+Well I plan to add/improve on the following (in no particular order):
 - Clean Up UI
 - Improve Image Splitting Logic
-- Saving/Loading presets aka. profiles (in case you find combos that work for you)
-- Automate Profile Assignment !
-Base Camp Only !
+- Automate Image Assignment to Profiles !
+BaseCamp Software !
 (Need to look into how)
+- Add Saving/Loading presets aka. profiles
+  (in case you find combos that work for you, ie. for specific resolutions/aspect ratios)
-- Add Grid Offset input, that can be adjusted and seen in the previewer
+- Add Grid Offset input, that can be seen and adjusted in the Previewer
-- Add GIF support for the previewer
+- Add GIF support, for the Previewer
+  (Splitting functionality already supports it)
-- Add Popup Windows in case of an error, required user confirmation, or the notify the user of any action
+- Add Pop-up Windows in case of an error, required user confirmation, or the notify the user of any action
+- Add Drag & Drop support, will let you drag your Image straight into the App if of a supported format

 <pre>